-Providing a tool for behavior change.
+Providing a Tool for Behavior Change.
 Patients may find that a balanced discussion facilitated by open therapy notes helps with anxieties they otherwise hold alone.
-In addition, health professionals in the OpenNotes study found that when some patients read medical notes about sensitive subjects, including substance abuse, they were more motivated to confront these challenges and address difficult changes in behavior.
+In addition, clinicians in the OpenNotes study found that when some patients read medical notes about sensitive subjects, including substance abuse, they were more motivated to confront these challenges and address difficult changes in behavior.

-Enhancing trust and the therapeutic relationship.
+Enhancing Trust and the Therapeutic Relationship.
 Trusting, therapeutic relationships are critically important to progress and recovery.
-Note sharing can demystify what the health professional writes (and thinks), so patients feel treated as complete individuals, rather than as a collection of symptoms.
-Open notes may promote richer dialogue between the patient and health professional and help the therapist initiate more open discussions about potentially difficult topics, including the patient's diagnosis, something routinely avoided by many therapists.
+Note sharing can demystify what the clinician writes (and thinks) and can show patients that their clinicians see them as complete individuals, rather than as a collection of symptoms.
+OpenNotes may promote richer dialogue between patient and clinician and help the therapist initiate more open discussions about potentially difficult topics, including the patient's diagnosis, something routinely avoided by many therapists.

-Making care safer.
+Making Care Safer.
 Allowing patients to review what was said about their symptoms, medication doses, etc. helps ensure that the record is accurate.
-Sharing notes also serves as a cross check, improving the likelihood that the patient and health professional are on the same page.
-Open notes promote partnership and cooperation among all parties to promote the safety of care.
+Note sharing also serves as a cross check, improving the likelihood that the patient and clinician are on the same page, and using partnership to promote the safety of care.